kcde/whereintheworld/README.md

 - Filter countries by region
 - Click on a country to see more detailed information on a separate page
 - Click through to the border countries on the detail page
-- Toggle the color scheme between light and dark mode (
+- Toggle the color scheme between light and dark mode

+## Dev dependencies

+- TailwindCSS
+- Vite
+- prettier

 ## Run Locally